A small sprout grows from a concrete crack, symbolizing resilience and strength.

 The truth is: Resilience requires technological diversity

 A good example of this is energy generation.
-Those who rely exclusively on solar power have a problem at night.
-Those who build only on wind power sit in the dark during a lull.
+Anyone relying solely on solar has a problem at night.
+And anyone depending only on wind power is left in the dark when the wind drops.
 But if you combine both and add a storage system, you can handle almost any situation.
 Not because everything always works, but because everything never fails at the same time.

 In civilian life, this might only mean more comfort.
 In a military context, it decides functionality and survival.